-This set-up consists of an opaque screen A containing a slit S0 having a size comparable to the wavelength of the monchromatic incident light wave; this slit plays the role of a light source.
-Light will then diffract beyond scree A to hit another opaque screen B holding two slits S1 and S2 separated by a known distance d, playing the role of two new light sources, definitely coherent since the phase shift between waves is constant.
-From each slit, light will diffract in circular waves leading to an overlap between diffracted waves; this latter phenomenon is termed as interfrence.
-When the waves interfere, the result will appear on a viewing screen C, spearated from B by a distance D, too large compared to d.
-This result consists in bright and dark bands alternately distributed along the viewing screen C, the ‘‘package‘‘ of all bands is the interfrence pattern while each band is termed interference fringe.
-Bright fringes are also known as maxima, dark ones are the minima.
+This set-up consists of an opaque screen A containing a slit S0 having a size comparable to the wavelength of the monochromatic incident light wave; this slit plays the role of a light source.
+Light will then diffract beyond screen A to hit another opaque screen B holding two slits S1 and S2 separated by a known distance d and playing the role of two new light sources.
+These are called “coherent”, which means that the phase shift between waves is constant.
+From each slit, light will diffract in circular waves leading to an overlap between diffracted waves; this latter phenomenon is called ”interference”.
+When the waves interfere, the result will appear on a viewing screen C, separated from B by a distance D that is large compared to d.
+This result consists of “bright and dark bands” alternately distributed along the viewing screen C. The ‘‘package” of all bands is the “interference pattern”, while each band is called an “interference fringe”.
+“Bright fringes” are also known as “maxima”, and dark ones are the “minima”.

-The reason of bright fringes generation is the superposition of waves that propagate in phase, those have additive or constructive effect between them, leading to the maxima while out-of-phase waves have subtractive or destructive effect between them, such that they cancel each other to lead to the minima.
-The central fringe, located at the intersection between the horizontal line passing through the midpoint of S1S2 and the viewing screen C, is the most intesively illuminated fringe since it results from superposition of in-phase waves proparating without any mismatch in path length.
-However, any other fringe either bright or dark, is formed from rays superposition travelling through different paths lengths.
+The reason for the bright fringes appearing is the superposition of waves that propagate in phase; these have an additive or “constructive” effect between them leading to the maxima, while out-of-phase waves have a subtractive or “destructive” effect between them such that they cancel each other out to lead to the minima.
+The “central fringe”, located at the intersection between the horizontal line passing through the midpoint of S1S2 and the viewing screen C, is the most intensively illuminated since it results from the superposition of in-phase waves propagating without any mismatch in path length.
+However, any other fringe, either bright or dark, is formed from ray superposition traveling through different path lengths.

-In Figure 6.14b (Walker, 2014, p.
-651) consider a point P coincident with any arbitrary fringe on the interference pattern and consider a ray r1 coming from S1 and a ray r2 coming from S2, intersecting at P. Since D ≫ d, those rays could be considered to be parallel namely at the neighborhood of the opaque screen B. We denote by  the inclination of P with respect to the central fringe.
-Indeed, r2 covers longer path than r1 to reach P, this path length difference, denoted by L, is schematized by the length S2b, where b is the intersection between the perpendicular line to r2 issued from S1.
+In the figure on the right above (Walker, 2014, p.
+651) consider a point P coincident with any arbitrary fringe on the interference pattern and consider a ray r1 coming from S1 and a ray r2 coming from S2 intersecting at P. Since D ≫ d, those rays are considered to be parallel at the opaque screen B. We denote by  the inclination of P with respect to the central fringe.
+Indeed, r2 covers a longer path than r1 to reach P; this “path length difference”, denoted by L, is schematized by the length S2b, where b is the intersection between the perpendicular line to r2 issued from S1.